FIWARE/tutorials.Time-Series-Data/README.md

 [Short Term Historic](https://github.com/Fiware/tutorials.Short-Term-History)
-tutorial has introduced the [STH-Comet](https://fiware-sth-comet.readthedocs.io/) generic enabler for persisting and querying historic context data using a **Mongo-DB** database.
+tutorial has introduced the [STH-Comet](https://fiware-sth-comet.readthedocs.io/) generic enabler for persisting and querying historic context data using a **MongoDB** database.

 FIWARE [QuantumLeap](https://smartsdk.github.io/ngsi-timeseries-api/) is an alternative generic enabler created specifically for data persistence into the